-Camera movement helps make your videos more engaging and compelling.
-Camera movements can add intrigue, interest, and suspense to scenes in your story.
+Camera movement helps make your videos more engaging and compelling by adding intrigue, interest, and suspense to scenes in your story.

-We’ll teach you the seven types of camera movement, show you an example, and explain how to recreate each type in Vyond Studio.
+In this guide, we’ll teach you the seven types of camera movement, show you an example of each, and explain how to recreate each type in Vyond Studio.
 For a short introduction to camera movements in Vyond watch this tutorial in our help center and this video from Rued Riis on YouTube.

 Jump to each type of camera movement to learn more: